tsudoko/pullcord/README.md

 planned.

-By default `pullcord` downloads data from every channel and server the account is connected to.
-To fine-tune this behavior, filtering options such as `-c`, `-s`, `-C` and `-S` can be used.
+By default `pullcord` downloads data from every channel and server the account is connected to, with exception of DMs.
+To fine-tune this behavior, filtering options such as `-c`, `-s`, `-C`, `-S` and `-dm` can be used.
 All files are downloaded to the current working directory; creating a new empty directory is recommended.

 `Pullcord` exits as soon as it encounters any error.